quantum9Innovation/axiom/content/posts/pythagorean.md

 In this case, $ \mathcal{O} $ is the point $(-1, 1) $.
 What we're going to do is create a generating function for every other rational point on $ \mathcal{C} $ simply from knowing $ \mathcal{O} $.

-One interesting observation that we can make is that if we know what one of the variables, say $ y $, is in terms of a linear function of the other, we can substitute it into the equation to get a quadratic in just one variable.
+One interesting observation that we can make is that if we know what one of the variables, say $ y $, is in terms of some linear function $ \ell $ of the other, we can substitute it into the equation of our conic to get a quadratic in just one variable.
+This roots of this resulting quadratic give us the intersections between the conic $ \mathcal{C} $ and the linear function $ \ell $.
 A nice property of quadratics is that the constant term $ c $ of a quadratic $ a x^2 + b x + c = 0 $ is always a constant multiple of the product of the two roots.
 This follows from the fact that, by the Fundamental Theorem of Algebra, any quadratic can be factored as: